Building a serverless application with Go, Google Cloud Run and Firebase

 Bootstrap

-You probably already know Bootstrap, the greatest friend of every backend engineer, like me. 😉 Fighting with HTML and CSS is the part of frontend development that I dislike the most.
-Bootstrap provided me almost all building blocks needed for creating HTML of the application.
+You probably already know Bootstrap, the greatest friend of every backend engineer, like me. 😉 Wrestling with HTML and CSS is the part of frontend development I dislike the most.
+Bootstrap provided almost all the building blocks I needed for the application’s HTML.

 Bootstrap